pixelsailor/jarvis/README.md

-# Agentic AI Development Bible
+# Jarvis: Agentic AI Development Bible

 A comprehensive knowledge base for AI-assisted web application development.
 This repository contains structured guidelines, best practices, and instructions for various frameworks, tools, and development processes.